joemooney/rust-notes/src/intro.md

 This book contains notes from learning Rust.
 It will also contain notes on how I wrote this book.

-In order to create this book I have used the following tools:
+In order to create this book and play around with Rust, I have used the following tools:

 - rust
   - cargo